Lyman, Ukraine: Russo-Ukrainian War

-In June 2014, the city was the scene of the battle of Krasnyi Lyman during the War in Donbas.
+In June 2014, the city was the scene of the battle of Krasnyi Lyman during the war in Donbas.
 On 5 June the town returned to Ukrainian control.
 Following the 2015 law on decommunization the city returned to its original name Lyman, removing the prefix Krasnyi.
 The change was approved by the Verkhovna Rada (the Ukrainian parliament) on 4 February 2016.

 Lyman is an important railway junction.
-During the 2022 Russian invasion of Ukraine, Lyman was seized following a battle for the city by Russian troops on 27 May.
-Russian occupiers changed the city's name back to Soviet Krasnyi Liman shortly thereafter.
-From 10 September, Ukrainian troops advanced to Lyman as part of the Ukrainian Kharkiv counteroffensive, and engaged Russian troops in what has been called the Second Battle of Lyman.
-On 1 October, a Russian Defense Ministry spokesman announced that Russian and allied forces were withdrawing from the city, hours after Russian president Vladimir Putin had declared the city annexed by Russia.
+During the Russian invasion of Ukraine, Lyman was seized by Russian troops on 27 May 2022.
+The Russian occupiers changed the city's name back to the Soviet name Krasnyi Liman shortly thereafter.
+The control of Lyman, while it is not a large city, gave Russia and its proxies control of a key road that leads to Sloviansk and Kramatorsk.
+From 10 September, Ukrainian troops advanced to Lyman as part of a counteroffensive launched in Kharkiv Oblast, and engaged Russian troops in a battle.
+On 1 October, a Russian Defense Ministry spokesman announced that Russian forces were withdrawing from the city, hours after Russian president Vladimir Putin had declared Donetsk Oblast to have been annexed by Russia.

-Industry
+The largely destroyed city has still been regularly shelled by Russia after the battles.
+On 8 July 2023, the Russian Armed Forces shelled the residential area in the center of Lyman with 9M55K-series Smerch cluster munition.
+Lyman was at the time approximately 15 kilometers west of Russian-occupied territories.
+The bombing killed 9 civilians, while 13 were wounded.

+Economy

+The city is known by locals as "The Gates of Donbas", and is a regional export hub for goods like coal, salt, and sand.

-Lyman is an important railway junction, carrying up to 30% of cargo on the Donetsk railway system.
+Lyman is a key railway hub, carrying up to 30% of cargo on the Donetsk railway system.
 35% of residents are employed in rail transport, and 18% in industry.
 Railway transport enterprises include the local office of the Donetsk Railway Administration, the PMS-10 track engine station, the ТЧ-1 locomotive depot, the РПЧ-3 motor car depot, and numerous maintenance sites and sections of the railway.
 Other industries include food processing, a feed mill, quarry management, the Leman-Beton concrete manufacturer, and others.

 More than 80 agricultural enterprises operate in the region.
 The forestry and animal husbandry business is among the most important in Ukraine.
 More than 40,000 mink skins are produced in Lyman annually.
 There is also a branch of the energy company 000 Donbasnefteprodukt.
 Other industries have included a silicate brick factory, an asphalt and concrete factory, and a food canning factory.

 Demographics

-As of the 2001 Ukrainian census: